Academic Advising Intern-OPEN 2015

 View a detailed description of the Conservatory internship.

-This position will offer a unique opportunity to participate in the planning and implementation of activities pertaining to transfer and adult student enrollment, from a prospective student's initial contact with the College to admission and financial aid issues.
-The intern will work collaboratively within two offices: Admission and Financial Aid.
-The intern will master a wide scope of skills pertaining to transfer and adult student enrollment Including but not limited to: interviewing prospective students, assisting with open houses and orientations, community college visitations, corporate education fairs, as well as training with the intent of gaining an understanding of financial aid issues that transfer and adult students typically encounter and an opportunity to work with those student populations in regards to their financial aid at BW.
+This position will offer a unique opportunity to participate in the planning and implementation of activities pertaining to transfer and adult student enrollment, from a prospective student's initial contact with the University to admission and financial aid issues.
+The intern will master a wide scope of skills pertaining to transfer and adult student enrollment including but not limited to: interviewing prospective students, assisting with open houses and orientations, community college visitations, corporate education fairs, as well as training with the intent of gaining an understanding of financial aid issues that transfer and adult students typically encounter and an opportunity to work with those student populations in regards to their financial aid at BW.

 View a detailed description of the Enrollment Services internship.

 The graduate internship in the Office of Financial Aid gives the student a broad based understanding of the financial aid profession.
 The intern will learn about need analysis, packaging, verification, and the processing of student aid.
 In addition, the intern will also assist with processing and communication of financial aid, as well as assist students and families with general financial aid information in person, over the phone, and via email.
 This position will also have the unique opportunity to assist with retention efforts within the Office of Financial Aid.

 View a detailed description of the Financial Aid internship.

 The Honors Program Intern will have an opportunity to apply the developmental theory and research and leadership skills from their course work in a real-world setting, under the supervision of the Honors Program Director, Amy Story.
 The intern will understand the advantages of integrating the work of Student Affairs and Academic Affairs, offering maximum support for Honors Program students and improving response to ethical, legal, and political forces that shape the operation of the Honors Program.

 View a detailed description of the Honors Program internship.